 This view that brewers were responsible for society's ills must have also resonated with Sweeney's wife.
 In January 1906, E. F. Sweeney bowed to the moral imperative of Temperance (and the urgings of his wife) selling his holdings in SBMCo to the Hemrich brothers.
 The company was then restructured, with Andrew Hemrich remaining as president, and Louis assuming Sweeney's position of vice president and general manager.

 The company's main plant was now referred to as the Sweeney Brewery, or the Georgetown plant by insiders.
 The company continued to enlarge the facility and to significantly increase its brewing capacity.
 However, with the imposition of Prohibition, all production ceased.
 The company relocated to San Francisco, dismantling and shipping much of the brewing equipment to their new Rainier Brewing Company.

 There were plans to use the plant for commercial alcohol production, but ultimately it was only utilized for ice and cold storage.
-The brewery that was the sixth largest in the world, and Washington's largest industrial complex would never be reopened.
+The brewery that, in 1915, was the sixth largest in the world and Washington's largest industrial complex would never be reopened.